 We thank the Caenorhabditis Genetics Center (funded by NIH Office of Research Infrastructure Programs P40 OD010440) and the C. elegans Gene Knockout Consortium for strains, the Wellcome Trust Sanger Institute for cosmids, Drs.
 J Dittman, N Ji, J Kaplan, J Lee, A. Leifer, L Looger, and M Zhen for sharing reagents and protocols, Drs.
 ER Soucy and J Greenwood for building the tracking system and programs, and B Han for helping with figure illustration.
 We also thank the Zhang lab members for discussion.
 Q Wen is supported by National Nature Science Foundation of China (NSFC-31471051).
 T Kawano was supported by grants from CIHR and NSERC (MOP-123250 and MOP-93619 to M Zhen).
 The research in the Samuel laboratory was supported by National Institutes of Health (8DP1GM105383 and 1P01GM103770) and National Science Foundation (PHY-0957185).
 The research in the Zhang laboratory was supported by John Merck Fund and National Institutes of Health (NIDCD DC009852).

-COMPETING INTEREST

-None

-FIGURE TITLES AND LEGENDS

-ADDITONAL INFORMATION

-Titles and legends for figure supplements.

-The following movies are available for the study.

-The following customized codes are available for the study.

 Source code 1. auto tack 23.vi.